ItsTheRealVictor/trackerV1/README.md

-This is the readme file for my tracker project.
+Tracker readme ver 1

+This is a web app written to address the issue of communication between team members across several labs in a large building.

+Better version of this readme coming soon.